lorossi/MK8D-analysis/README.md

 - **Weight**: 11
 - **Ground handling**: 10

-With a score of 14.4 and a standard deviation of 2.99.
+With a score of $14.4$ and a standard deviation of $2.99$.

 I played a bit with this build, and I can say that it is pretty good.
 I feel like it's lacking a little bit of acceleration, but if the player manages to get a good jump ahead of everyone else and build a good gap, it's pretty hard to catch up.
 Due to the high score in drifting, I recommend drifting *EVERYWHERE*, even on straight lines, as it will help you to get a good speed up.

+However, I needed a better approach to this problem.

-## Alternative, better, solutions
+## Alternative, better, solutions - other algorithms

 Finding the correct weights is however a bit tricky: it's hard to find the "best" build according to parameters that are not well defined.
-This is why other algorithms (such as the skyline algorithm) have been created.
+This is why other algorithms *(such as the skyline algorithm)* have been created.

 I decided to implement $3$ of them: